micropython/micropython/docs/library/ssl.rst

      Note that for mbedtls based ports, ``ssl.CERT_NONE`` and ``ssl.CERT_OPTIONAL`` will not validate any certificate, only ``ssl.CERT_REQUIRED`` will.

-   - *ca_certs* is the CA certificate chain that will validate the peer's certificate.
+   - *cadata* is the CA certificate chain (in *DER* format) that will validate the peer's certificate.

+   - *server_hostname* determines which hostname to connect to, allowing the server to present the proper certificate (this is known as Server Name Indication (SNI))

    Depending on the underlying module implementation in a particular